Emmotes/ic_spoilers/docs/penelope.md

     "id": 1907,
     "flavour_text": "",
     "description": {
-        "desc": "When any enemy enters one of Penelope's Insect Swarms, Penelope dons her chwinga mask, calling an elemental friend to her aid.
+        "pre": "When any enemy enters one of Penelope's Insect Swarms, Penelope dons her chwinga mask, calling an elemental friend to her aid.
 It sits on her shoulder while her mask is on.
 All Champions adjacent to Penelope gain the following charm(s) based on their tags.
-Charms last until the party changes areas."
+Charms last until the party changes areas.", "post": {
+            "conditions": [
+                {
+                    "condition": "not short_form",
+                    "desc": "^^Healing Charm: Penelope heals affected Champions for $(amount___2) HP every second.^^Tools for the Job Charm: Penelope increases the damage of all Champions by $(not_buffed amount___3) for each Champion affected by this charm.
+This effect stacks multiplicatively."
+                }
+            ]
+        }
     },
     "effect_keys": [
         {